Jay0494/Datacamp-project-/README.md

    - Explore partnerships, local promotions, or region-specific products to tap into these underserved markets.

 2. **Capitalize on Peak Seasons:**
-   - Focus on increasing inventory and marketing spend around key revenue-generating months like **March**, **July**, and **December**.
+   - Focus on increasing inventory and marketing spend around key revenue-generating months like **March**, **June**, and **December**.
 Tailor promotional strategies to maximize revenue during these peak seasons.
    - Plan for the **April** and **September** dips by introducing mid-season sales or special offers to maintain revenue momentum during slower periods.

 3. **Leverage High-Profit Products and Categories:**